-- Tunnel with 20th tunnel station A tunnel crossing under Salmon Bay and tunnel station at 20th Avenue NW. - The assessment and recommendation for further study shall be brought back to the Sound Transit Board for review and potential action.
+- Tunnel with 20th tunnel station A refinement of a tunnel alignment that was previously evaluated in Level 1.
+From Interbay station, crosses over the BNSF tracks, then descends into a tunnel beneath Salmon Bay.
+Terminates at a tunnel Ballard station beneath 20th Avenue NW in vicinity of NW Market Street.
+Based on current information, this alternative would require additional third-party funding. - The assessment and recommendation for further study shall be brought back to the Sound Transit Board for review and potential action.